Anti-bureaucratic revolution: Montenegro (January 1989)

-Toppling of Kosovar leadership and reduction of autonomy
+Reduction of Kosovar autonomy (March 1989)

 Azem Vllasi and Kaqusha Jashari, the two top-ranked Kosovo politicians, were replaced in November 1988.
 The Albanian population of Kosovo grew restless, and in February 1989 they engaged in a general strike, particularly manifesting itself in the 1989 Kosovo miners' strike.
 Meanwhile, on February 28, another major rally was held in Belgrade, where the chants "We want weapons" and "Arrest Vllasi" were heard, and three days later, Vllasi was indeed placed under arrest.

-In early 1989, the Parliament of Serbia had proposed constitutional amendments that would have significantly reduced SAP Kosovo's autonomous status within SR Serbia.
+In early 1989, the Assembly of Serbia proposed constitutional amendments which would significantly reduce SAP Kosovo's autonomous status within SR Serbia.
+Notably, the 47th amendment changed the Serbian constitution to require that the Assembly of Serbia only to seek the opinion of the assemblies of the autonomous provinces, instead of having to seek their approval for future constitutional amendments.
+Other controversial amendments allowed the Constitutional Court of Serbia to intervene in constitutional courts of the autonomous provinces before proceedings had concluded in those courts.
 Kosovo Albanians organized large demonstrations against these moves, but in March 1989, preceding a final push for the ratification of constitutional changes in the Assembly of Kosovo, the Yugoslav police rounded up around 240 prominent Kosovo Albanians, apparently selected based on their anti-ratification sentiment, and detained them with complete disregard for due process.

-Albanian representatives in the Parliament of Kosovo boycotted the vote on the matter on March 23, 1989, but regardless of the failure of the motion to meet the required two-thirds majority, it was declared to have passed.
-On March 28, the Serbian parliament approved the constitutional changes.
+Albanian representatives in the Assembly of Kosovo were pressured to vote in favor on the matter on 23 March 1989, and with 187 of the 190 members present with, it was declared to have passed by a vote of 175 to 10 along with two abstentions.
+On 28 March the Serbian parliament approved the constitutional changes.

-Gazimestan rally
+Gazimestan rally (June 1989)

 The largest rally of all was held at Gazimestan on 28 June 1989, gathering two million according to Politika.